p0t4t0sandwich/TaterLib/README.md

   - Split into `AbstractOfflinePlayer`, `AbstractPlayer` and `AbstractServerPlayer`
   - Add teleport methods to `AbstractPlayer`

+### Maybes
+- Implement modded permission checks that can use numerical values
+- Implement the Forge permissions API

 ## Release Notes
 - Added a method to PlayerCache to return a list of all the players in the cache
 - Added a static method parseSectionSign in the PlaceholderParser class
 - Finished v1 of the cross API event bus
 - Updated the MessageRelay
 - Added basic implementations of the Player Advancement and Player Death events (String only)
+- Implemented modded permission checks (currently defaults to 4 when a permissions manager is not present)